cappittall/myGPT4/README.md

 # Custom Chat GPT

-Custom Chat GPT is a chatbot application powered by OpenAI's GPT-3.5 language model.
+Custom Chat GPT is a chatbot application powered by OpenAI's GPT-X language model.
 It allows users to have interactive conversations with the chatbot and receive AI-generated responses.

 ![Alt text](image.png)